QSD-Group/QSDsan/docs/source/index.rst

 About the developers
 --------------------
-Development and maintenance of the platform is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.
-Core contributors are listed below, please refer to the `author page <https://qsdsan.readthedocs.io/en/latest/AUTHORS.html>`_ for the full list of authors.
+Development and maintenance of the platform is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_, as well as `other developers <https://github.com/QSD-Group/QSDsan/graphs/contributors>`_ that have contributed to the repository.

 .. toctree::